The Little Green Schoolhouse is...

 Established in 2007 as The Trendy Teddy Bear Club and created by a mother/daughter team, now The Little Green Schoolhouse, we are set apart from other programs in the area.
 We believe in play-based, child-led learning.
-Rather than having a letter of the week, or set curriculum, children are encouraged to explore many different academic areas through hands-on experiences.
-Children have daily work time to choose "work" they would like to do in the classroom.
-This work could be a sensory experience with numbers or letters, a practical experience with a puzzle, the act of role play with a friend, or the practice of writing.

 Our inspiration comes from many areas.
 We love the philosophies of gentle or attachment parenting, Maria Montessori, Reggio Emilia, Alfie Kohn, and Piaget.
 We follow an emergent curriculum and offer a nurturing, home-like environment.

 Lead teacher, Ms. Kellista has three years of experience teaching in the Olathe school district.
 She is a current, licensed Kansas teacher and holds a Master's of Science in Early Childhood Studies from a NAEYC endorsed University.
 She has over 80 college credit hours in child development and countless hours of in-service.
-She has two children of her own and quality, play-based learning is her passion.
+She has three children of her own and quality, play-based learning is her passion.